Matcha.Guide

 Does matcha have side effects?

-At normal doses (1–2 cups), most people experience no negative side effects.
+At normal doses (1–2 cups), many people tolerate matcha well.
 In excess, matcha can cause insomnia, nausea, headaches, digestive upset, and irritability.
-These are almost always linked to caffeine sensitivity or drinking too much.
+These effects are most commonly linked to caffeine sensitivity or drinking too much.

 Is matcha bad for your liver?